Disability and Special Needs Resources

 The North Carolina Weatherization Assistance Program is designed to help low-income citizens save energy and reduce expenses through the installation of energy conservation materials and the implementation of energy efficiency measures in their homes.
 Priority is placed on providing assistance to the elderly, individuals with disabilities and families with children.

-Misty Meadows Mitey Riders provides equine-assisted therapy to special needs children, ranging in age from 5-17, with varying conditions including autism, cerebral palsy and Down Syndrome, and more.
+Misty Meadows Mitey Riders is located in Waxhaw, NC and provides equine-assisted therapy to special needs children, ranging in age from 5-17, with varying conditions including autism, cerebral palsy and Down Syndrome, and more.
 Riders experience a variety of activities which challenge them cognitively, physically and socially, all while developing a long-term relationship with horses.

 Union Diversified Industries (UDI) is Union County’s oldest nonprofit for adults with Developmental Disabilities.
 UDI offers work activities, life skills training, creative arts, and much more.
 Outside of the day programming offered, UDI offers services in the home and community through the Innovations Waiver and B3 Services.